-3) Take the ratio of bigger diameter / smaller diameter, this = .
-(1pt)
+3) Take the ratio of bigger diameter / smaller diameter, this = $$.
+(1 point)

 4) How does this ratio compare to the ratio you calculated in question #2?
-(2pts)
+(2 points)

-5) So, if an object appears bigger when we get closer to it, when is the Earth closest to the Sun?
-(2pts)
+5) So, if an object appears bigger when we get closer to it, in what month is the Earth closest to the Sun?
+(2 points)

 6) At that time of year, what season is it in Las Cruces?
 What do you conclude about the statement "the seasons are caused by the changing distance between the Earth and the Sun"?
+(4 points)

-(4pts) Exercise #2.
+Exercise #2.
 Characterizing the nature of the seasons at different locations.
 For this exercise, we are going to be exclusively using the data contained in Table 2.1.
 First, let's look at Las Cruces.
-Note that here in Las Cruces, our latitude is +32.5°.
+Note that here in Las Cruces, our latitude is $+32.5^{\circ}$.
 That is we are about one third of the way from the equator to the pole.
 In January our average high temperature is 57°F, and in July it is 96°F. It is hotter in Summer than Winter (duh!).
 Note that there are about 10 hours of daylight in January, and about 14 hours of daylight in July.

 7) Thus, for Las Cruces, the Sun is "up" longer in July than in January.
 Is the same thing true for all cities with northern latitudes: Yes or No ?
+(1 point)

-(1pt) Ok, let's compare Las Cruces with Fairbanks, Alaska.
-Answer these questions by filling in the blanks: 8) Fairbanks is the North Pole than Las Cruces.
-(1pt) 9) In January, there are more daylight hours in (1pt) 10) In July, there are more daylight hours in (1pt) Now let's compare $Las\ Cruces\ with\ Sydney,\ Australia.$ Answer these questions by filling in the blanks: 12) While the latitudes of Las Cruces and Sydney are similar, Las Cruces is of the Equator, and Sydney is of the Equator.
-(2pts) 13) In January, there are more daylight hours in (1pt)
+Ok, let's compare Las Cruces with Fairbanks, Alaska.
+Answer these questions by filling in the blanks:

+8) Fairbanks is the North Pole than Las Cruces.
+(1 point)

+9) In January, there are more daylight hours in .
+(1 point)

+10) In July, there are more daylight hours in .
+(1 point)

+Now let's compare Las Cruces with Sydney, Australia.
+Answer these questions by filling in the blanks:

+12) While the latitudes of Las Cruces and Sydney are similar, Las Cruces is of the Equator, and Sydney is of the Equator.
+(2 points)

+13) In January, there are more daylight hours in .
+(1 point)

-14) In July, there are more daylight hours in (1pt) 15) Summarizing: During the Wintertime (January) in bothere are fewer daylight hours, and it is colder.
-During July banks and Las Cruces, and there are more daylight hours.
-In (1pt) v, it is warmer in both Fair- 16) In fact, it is Wintertime in Sydney during (2pts) , and Summertime during 17) From Table 2.1, I conclude that the times of the seasons are exactly to those in the Southern hemisph
+14) In July, there are more daylight hours in .
+(1 point)

+15) Summarizing: During the Wintertime (January) in both Las Cruces and Fairbanks there are fewer daylight hours, and it is colder.
+During July, it is warmer in both Fairbanks and Las Cruces, and there are more daylight hours.
+Is this also true for Sydney?: .
+(1 point)

+16) In fact, it is Wintertime in Sydney during , and Summertime during , (2 points)

+17) From Table 2.1, I conclude that the times of the seasons in the Northern hemisphere are exactly to those in the Southern hemisphere.
+(1 point)